 What to Leave Out of a Character Reference for Child Custody

-Keep in mind that the character reference is intended to recommend why a particular parent is a right individual to care for a child.
+Keep in mind that the character reference for child custody is intended to recommend why a particular parent is the right individual to care for a child.
 Accordingly, the character reference letter is not the place to bash the other parent or point out where the other parent may have failed in their responsibility.
 Maintain a focus on the good parenting skills shown by the other parent.

 To learn more about child custody, take a look at How to Prove a Parent Unfit for Child Custody.